modelscope/facechain/README.md

 # Features
+- Introduce beta version of Inpaint, with techniques such as in-trianing validation and post-training ensemble to stablize LoRA.
+  - Description
+    - Add faceid evaluate in train_text_to_image_lora, which will generate validation image during training
+    - Add ensemble after Lora training according to faceid scores with training datasets
+    - Add Inpaint Tab (currently in beta and not displayed by default) in Gradio, which generates artistic template-based images.
 - Support a series of new style models in a plug-and-play fashion
   - Description
     - Allow users to select different style models for training distinct types of Digital-Twins.